mrfdev/CMI/Resources/FAQ/cmi-custom-joinleave.md

 </details>
 </topMenu>

-Turn on and display a custom join and leave message to players.
+Turn on and display a custom join and leave message to players. _(instructions are for CMI v.
+9.0.7.0 or higher)_

 ---

-# 9.0.7.0 and up, the locale is back in cmi's translation files, after 9.0.7.1 i will update these instructinos and assume people are on the latest version.

-## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> CMI can handle the custom chat things
+## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> CMI Chat + Custom Join/Leave messages

 - Start using CMI as Chat Manager, if you were using something else.
  * https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-chat.md